Navigating Floodwaters: A Guide to Flood Preparedness & Response in the UK *Updated*

 Repair and Rebuild

-Flood-Resistant Materials: Consider using flood-resistant materials and techniques in your repairs to minimise future damage.
+Flood-Resistant Materials: Incorporate materials like waterproof flooring and raised electrical outlets to minimise future flood damage.

 Emotional Recovery